 The 2018 Land Accelerator | Nairobi, Kenya | December 2018

 The first Land Accelerator brought together 12 restoration entrepreneurs from across Africa to Nairobi to learn how to scale up their businesses.
-Some have already seen success: One business received a $50,000 investment based on its improved plan and pitch, while another won a $10,000 cash prize.
+Some have already seen success: One business received a $600,000 in investment to build a new factory, while another won a $10,000 cash prize for its pitch.
 Learn more here.